 Randomization of sample identities allows the geochemist to check for quality concerns such as carry-over of high values (be they a memory effect or contamination) from one sample to another and to refine any data conditioning actions only to those samples with identifiable quality issues rather than across the board.
 Finding clues of sample misidentification is only possible if there is a number of placeholder QCS where an expected limited range of result(s) can be used to establish whether or not there is any evidence of samples being misidentified at the preparatory and/or laboratory analyses stages.
-For the G7A samples, Initial data (ICPar) checks using QCS identified three incidences of sample switches, involving 11 samples altogether, that occurred at the preparation stage - these were corrected and samples reanalysed.
-Similar checks based on LOI data identified seven samples involved in two incidences of switching.
-In two other incidences, the wrong ICPar QCS was inserted initially, while in one case, affecting both ICPar and LOI samples, the wrong sample was split to form a replicate sample.
-Again, following recognition of the errors during initial data checks, the insertions were corrected and samples reanalysed.
+For the G8A samples, initial checks using QCS identified two incidences of sample switches, involving five samples altogether, that occurred at the preparation stage - these were corrected prior to analysis.

 A chart for each analyte of lab-reported data is made to assure that the range of concentration values for the measurands are randomly distributed across the sample ID range.
-These data are also assessed with $\log{10}$ transformation.
+These data are also assessed with $log{10}$ transformation.
 Each analyte has been assessed alongside the control charts to identify inter-batch changes that might lead to boundary effects on the combined spatial dataset.
 Duplicate and replicate pairs are also examined against each other through x/y plots, stacked box residual plots and mean percent relative difference plots to identify any significant deviations.